robik/commandr/README.md

    - Repeated options are supported (only last argument)

  - **Commands** (git-style)
-   - Infinitely recursive
+   - Infinitely recursive subcommands (you can go as deep as needed)
    - Contains own set of flags/options and arguments
    - Dedicated help output
    - Comfortable command handling with `ProgramArgs.on`

+ - **Provided help output**
- - **Automated help generation**
+   - Generated help output for your program and sub-commands
    - Can be configured/partially overriden to suit your needs, such as forced disabling of ANSI codes.
    - Provided usage, help and version information.
-   - Completly detached from core `Program`, giving you complete freedom in writing your own.
+   - Completly detached from core `Program`, giving you complete freedom in writing your own help output.

  - **Consistency checking**
    - When you build your program model, `commandr` checks its consistency.